johnpatrickmorgan/FlowStacks/README.md

 # FlowStacks

-*FlowStacks* allow you to manage complex SwiftUI navigation and presentation state with a single piece of state.
+*FlowStacks* allow you to manage complex SwiftUI navigation and presentation flows with a single piece of state.
 This makes it easy to hoist that state into a high-level coordinator view.
-The coordinator pattern allows you to write isolated views that have zero knowledge of their context within the navigation flow of an app.
+In the coordinator pattern, you can write isolated views that have zero knowledge of their context within the navigation flow of an app.

 ## Usage

-To begin, create an enum encompassing each of the screens the navigation stack might contain, e.g.:
+To begin, create an enum encompassing each of the screens your navigation stack might contain, e.g.:

 ```swift
 enum Screen {